Tuesday, June 30, 2026

 The word confused me-- I'd broken my leg and been x-rayed and treated in a local hospital.
 Why were people mentioning this sterile awful-smelling place in relation to my mother?
 It was also ironic that grandparents ended up in the very place they felt least welcome, and most uncomfortable, with the deceptive name.
 No one has really ever explained this semantic discrepancy with any finality.

 Most Saturdays I work at an art gallery.
 I'm generally there alone and it's a vaguely intimidating place, as many galleries have become in recent years.
-It's as though they establish an aura of exclusivity and discourage average people from entering.
-It's a boundary which walls off the often baffling and exorbitant pricing of art-- intentionally intimidating, implying only the gallerists have the key to the mystery of collection and value.
+It's as though they establish an aura of exclusivity and discourage average people from entering-- a social boundary which walls off the often baffling and exorbitant pricing of art-- intentionally intimidating, implying only the gallerists have the key to the mystery of collection and value.
 I am there alone; I'm careful to welcome people, to dress casually and encourage a positive experience looking at exhibitions.

 By contrast, at home I've become a little reclusive.
 Maybe since the pandemic I lost the habit of hosting groups of people.
 I'm more private and less sociable; I'm covetous of my time.
 Gigs used to give me an opportunity to welcome friends and socialize behind the curtain of music.
 Everyone had a good time and then I could go home and be alone while staff cleaned up.
 Personally I don't use instagram and refrain from posting family and private events on my limited social media.
 I don't share health status or much besides my work and maybe my son's when he solicits this.
 Raising kids, the very idea of solitude became impossible-- a lost luxury some of us rediscovered in older age.
 And good fences good neighbors do make.
 City dwellers in apartment buildings tend to keep healthy distances from our neighbors.
 We hear too much, we observe more than we should and we try to ignore over-intimacy and establish boundaries.
 It's an art-- to be warm and friendly but not invasive.